Bhāskara II: Calculus

-Madhava (1340–1425) and the Kerala School mathematicians (including Parameshvara) from the 14th century to the 16th century expanded on Bhaskara's work.
+Bhaskara devised a way of working with infinitesimals applied to trigonometry.
+There is evidence of an early form of Rolle's theorem in his work, though it was stated without a modern formal proof.
+In his astronomical work, Bhāskara gives a result that looks like a precursor to infinitesimal methods: if $x \approx y$ then $\sin(y) - \sin(x) \approx (y - x)\cos(y)$.
+This can be interpreted as the discovery that cosine is the derivative of sine,although he did not develop the notion of a derivative.
+In his works, there are traces of a special case of mean value theorem.
+The mean value formula for inverse interpolation of the sine was later formulated by Parameshvara in the 15th century in the Lilavati Bhasya, a commentary on Bhāskara’s Lilavati.

 Astronomy

 Using an astronomical model developed by Brahmagupta in the 7th century, Bhāskara accurately defined many astronomical quantities, including, for example, the length of the sidereal year, the time that is required for the Sun to orbit the Earth, as approximately 365.2588 days which is the same as in Surya siddhanta.
 The modern accepted measurement is 365.25636 days, a difference of 3.5 minutes.

 His mathematical astronomy text Siddhanta Shiromani is written in two parts: the first part on mathematical astronomy and the second part on the sphere.

 The twelve chapters of the first part cover topics such as: